 b.
 DVR will ensure that all materials distributed or published by the agency will be accessible and demonstrate cultural competency.

 REPORT ON PROGRESS: Members of DVR staff – including the State ADA Coordinator and the Director of the Division for the Deaf Hard of Hearing and Late Deafened served as part of a RFP team on Video Remote Interpreting services for the State of Maine.
 VRI availability will increase access for individuals living in remote areas of the state who are Deaf and have limited access to ASL interpreters.
-VRI will also increase client access for short or spontaneous meetings.
+VRI will also increase client access for short or spontaneous meetings. ****Roll-out across the state has been slow, in part due to limited requests for the service.
+Both the ADA Coordinator and the Director of the Division for the Deaf remain involved.****

 c.
 Maine DVR will complete a new video “Orientation to VR Services” in conjunction with the Maine Division for the Blind and Visually Impaired (DBVI) and the New England TACE.

-REPORT ON PROGRESS: DVR and the Division for the Blind and Visually Impaired, in collaboration with the Institute for Community Inclusion, completed seven new captioned/audio described video vignettes that tell the stories of individuals with diverse disabilities who have benefited from VR services.
-The videos are currently posted on the state website for viewing
+REPORT ON PROGRESS: DVR and the Division for the Blind and Visually Impaired, in collaboration with the Institute for Community Inclusion, completed seven ******** captioned/audio described video vignettes that tell the stories of individuals with diverse disabilities who have benefited from VR services.
+The videos are currently posted on the state website for viewing.**** At this time, DVR is working again with the Institute for Community Inclusion to create another series of videos that showcase the Progressive Employment model and youth employment.****

 Objective: Maine DVR will undertake efforts to embrace and implement an “Employment First” philosophy during the next year as documented by a decrease of 5% in the statewide unemployment rate of people with intellectual disabilities.